 So, it’s time to talk about CFD in 2014.

-Of course, I don’t want to to pretend to be an industrial analyst for CFD.
+Of course, I don’t want to pretend to be an industrial analyst for CFD.
 I’m not rubbing the crystal ball.
-Rather, I’m ranting from the perspective of end users, because I think I am part of them.
+Instead, I’m ranting from the perspective of end users, because I think I am part of them.

 Branding, not just technology